 The next step is to create an HTTPS load balancer in order to secure traffic to the Confluence instance.
-Running Confluence over HTTPS is currently outside of the scope of Atlassian support.
+At the time of writing, running Confluence over HTTPS is outside of the scope of Atlassian support.
 Therefore, you use an HTTPS load balancer with the Confluence instance.
 For more information on configuring HTTPS, see Running Confluence over SSL or HTTPS.

 Create a global static IP address

 Global static external IP addresses are the external IP addresses that your customers use to reach the load balancer.

 In Cloud Shell, create a global static external IP address for your load balancer:

 The next step is to configure the load balancer.